Xayan/Rules.txt/README.md

 * Provide a framework for navigating complex social interactions and ideological conflicts.
 * Promote rational discourse, protect individual rights, and encourage critical thinking.
 * Cut down on idealism, tone policing, and moral hedging omnipresent in current models.
-* Acknowledge and address biases baked into LLMs, either the castration through RLHF training or explicitly hypocritical Internal Policies.
+* Acknowledge and address biases baked into LLMs, either the imposed RLHF training or explicitly hypocritical Internal Policies.

 What the Rules are **NOT**: